jekuper/chaptercut/README.md

 `CC_COOKIES_FILE`.
 The bot reads it, never writes it, never logs it, and `/cookies` reports only its age and size.

+Each site can have its own jar: `cookies-tiktok.txt` in the data volume takes precedence over the shared one for TikTok requests.
+TikTok generally needs no cookies for public videos.

 ## Development

 ```bash